TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### My experience:

 Entering through the double doored, double entrance I found myself in a very modern and spacious open living area.
 Straight ahead were glass sliding doors that revealed an outdoor seating area, an outdoor pool then green lawn leading to a cliff drop and the ocean beyond.
 The smell of Ocean air and the refreshing sea breeze was a relief from the constant humidity of Bali.
-Once you are here you will not want to leave!
+Once you are here you will not want to leave\!

 ## The Mulia Resort&nbsp;